Ghoffret/ASIO4KRNL/README.md

 A WiX toolset script in the `installer` folder builds an MSI package that installs the driver, GUI and supporting files.
 It now creates desktop/start menu shortcuts, supports clean uninstallation and contains placeholders for certificate management and signing.
 On first install the GUI is launched with a simple setup wizard guiding new users.

+## Beta Notes

+This repository now includes basic crash logging.
+Log files are written to `C:\ProgramData\ASIO4Krnl\logs` for the driver and `%ProgramData%\ASIO4Krnl\logs` for the GUI.
+A beta warning is shown on first launch of the control panel.

+Run `installer/package.ps1` to build the signed MSI and package everything into `ASIO4Krnl-Beta.zip` for distribution.